sunyis/ngx_http_access_control_module/README.md

 allow: Allows access if the condition is met.
 The allowed request will no longer match the remaining access control rules.
 deny: Denies access if the condition is met.

+## access_rules_inherit

+**Syntax:** *access_rules_inherit off | before | after;*

+**Default:** *access_rules_inherit off;*

+**Context:** *http, server, location*

+determines whether and how access control rules from previous level are applied in the current configuration context.
+It accepts three values:

+off: do not inherit any access rules from previous level, unless no access directive is defined at the current level.
+before: apply access rules of previous level before the access rules of current level.
+after: apply access rules of previous level after the access rules of current level.

 ## access_deny_status

 **Syntax:** *access_deny_status code;*